Top 10 Games

 6. Borderlands: The Pre-Sequel – A 2001: A Space Odyssey Adventure

 The Borderlands series is known for its wacky humor and meme-heavy references, so stumbling across a tribute to 2001: A Space Odyssey in Borderlands: The Pre-Sequel feels like finding a fine wine in a dive bar.
-In a remote corner of Stanton’s Liver, you’ll find a mysterious monolith in a crater.
+In a remote corner of Stanton’s Liver, you will find a mysterious monolith in a crater.
 Most games would stop there, call it a nod, and move on.
 But not Borderlands.
 Interact with the monolith, and you’re whisked through a series of trippy transitions straight out of Stanley Kubrick’s sci-fi classic.

 5. Dying Light 2 – Back to the Future Hoverboard

-Who doesn’t love a good Back to the Future reference?
+Who does not love a good Back to the Future reference?
 Dying Light 2 delivers one of the most satisfying Easter eggs with its hoverboard quest.
 It starts at the Church of Saint Thomas the Apostle, where you need to power up a panel in the steeple.
 Once you do, a radio crackles to life with chatter from two characters from the first game (a nice bonus Easter egg).
 Then, boom, a hoverboard appears nearby.

 4. Hi-Fi Rush – Xenogears’ Unfinished Legacy